This post is on tips and tricks to improve your odds at winning.

 Fishing officially starts when you see the fishing icon follow you.
 It looks like this:

-Playing The Lag
+Playing The Lag (Vintage only)

-Tap Vs. Hold And Release Method
+Tap Vs. Hold And Release Method (Vintage only)

 While many players will catch fish by pressing the “catch” button, others prefer to hold the “catch” button and release it when their icon is over the fish.
 While not universally true, such players believe that holding and releasing gives them greater accuracy than tapping.
+However, with fishing 2.0, tapping is the only method available.

-Immediate Vs. Delayed Catching
+Immediate Vs. Delayed Catching (Vintage only)

-Spawn Locations
+Fish Spawn Locations (Vintage only)

 Clockwise: